 Most aneurysms, especially small ones, have no symptoms.
 In fact, less

-until the aneurysm ruptures.
-Vague symptoms can occur as the aneurysm
+that it ruptures.
+Vague symptoms can occur as the aneurysm begins to enlarge

 For an aortic aneurysm, common symptoms generally include: